dmulyalin/ttp/docs/source/Match Variables/index.rst

         }
     ]

-In addition, match variables can be accompanied with various function to process data during parsing or indicators to change parsing logic or regular expression patterns to use for data parsing.
-Match variables combined with groups can help to define the way how data parsed, processed and combined.
+Match variables can reference various function to process data during parsing, indicators to change parsing logic or regular expression patterns to use for data parsing.
+Match variables combined with groups can help to define the way how data parsed, processed and structured.

 Match Variables reference
 -------------------------